pan-x-c/Trinity-RFT/docs/sphinx_doc/source/tutorial/trinity_configs.md

 The configuration for each task dataset is defined as follows:

 - `name`: Name of the dataset.
-Name must be unique.
+This name will be used as the Ray actor's name, so it must be unique.
 - `storage_type`: How the dataset is stored.
 Options: `file`, `queue`, `sql`.
   - `file`: The dataset is stored in `jsonl`/`parquet` files.
 The data file organization is required to meet the huggingface standard. *We recommand using this storage type for most cases.*
   - `queue`: The dataset is stored in a queue.
 The queue is a simple FIFO queue that stores the task dataset. *Do not use this storage type for task dataset unless you know what you are doing.*